front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 }
 ```

+> You may think that some of those data are already fetched in our EnhanceHome
+> and thus, this is ineficient.
+But react-apollo will handle that for you and
+> will group the requests to make only the necessary requests.
+> This allow to only think about what a component needs and responsibility
+> for the recovery of its data lies with him.

 ### Making it dynamic

 Now that we have an Enhancer ready, we are going to use it in our StoreLocator.